AdrianaRego/ShortCourseBioinformatics_BB4F/Hands_on_session_NaPDoS2.md

 # Hands-on session NaPDoS2
-This exercise corresponds to the tutorial example Genome tutorial A from the NaPDoS2 [documentation](https://npdomainseeker.sdsc.edu/napdos2/np2_documentation.pdf).
+This exercise corresponds to a tutorial example Genome from the NaPDoS2 [documentation](https://npdomainseeker.sdsc.edu/napdos2/np2_documentation.pdf).

-Genome tutorial objective
+# Genome tutorial objective
 Analyze a single bacterial genome Salinispora tropica CNB-440 to uncover the unique salC KS domain, which clades separately from other KS domains and thus likely represents a novel biosynthetic class of KS (as reported in Bauman et al. Nat Chem Biol.
 2022[(https://pmc.ncbi.nlm.nih.gov/articles/PMC9058210/)]

 ![image](https://github.com/user-attachments/assets/565df2a7-240c-4553-a352-5950f2f7348e)

-1 - Start by downloading the [Salinispora tropica CNB-440 genome](https://github.com/AdrianaRego/ShortCourseBioinformatics_BB4F/blob/main/GCF_000016425.1_ASM1642v1_genomic.fna).
+# 1 - Start by downloading the [Salinispora tropica CNB-440 genome](https://github.com/AdrianaRego/ShortCourseBioinformatics_BB4F/blob/main/GCF_000016425.1_ASM1642v1_genomic.fna).

- 2 - Open NaPDoS2 and navigate to the “Run Analysis” tab.
+# 2 - Open NaPDoS2 and navigate to the “Run Analysis” tab.
 Select “Domain Type: KS domains”.
 Since we are analyzing theSalinispora tropica CNB-440 “GCF_000016425.1_ASM1642v1_genomic.fna”: nucleic acid FASTA genome file, select “Query type: Nucleic acid sequences”.
 Click “Choose File” to upload your genome file.
 Click on “Advanced Settings”.
 Here, you can change the BLASTP e-value cutoff and the Minimum alignment length.
 For this tutorial, we will use the default settings of BLASTP e-value cutoff of 1e-8 and Minimum alignment length of 200aa (600nt).

 Click SEEK to be assigned a job ID and review the job analysis settings.